raspberrypilearning/pacman-terminal/en/step_3.md

 The advantage of using the command line is its power.
 You can run programs, write scripts to automate common tasks, and combine simple commands to handle difficult tasks - making it an important programming tool.

-This course is for unix-based systems such as Linux and Mac OS X. An appendix of all commands taught in this course is available here.
+The commands used in this treasure hunt is for unix-based systems such as Linux and Mac OS X. An appendix of all commands taught in this course is available here.

 All